mandi1120/patient_segmentation/README.md

 EDA was first conducted on a dataset of synthesized Electronic Health Records to understand its characteristics and identify underlying issues.
 Following the data cleaning and feature engineering steps identified through EDA, PCA was applied to the data to investigate and select important features.
 The data was then trained using the K-Means Clustering model.
 The initial model was developed, then tuned in iterations using the Agile project management methodology.
 The final model was applied to a second, unseen dataset, and the results were evaluated.

 ### Data Selection and Collection
-The data was downloaded from the Synthea website (SyntheticHealth, 2024) in two zipped folders which contained 16-18 files each.
+The data was downloaded from the Synthea website in two zipped folders which contained 16-18 files each.
 After reviewing the files individually in Excel, the five following files were chosen for further use in the model:
 1.	allergies.csv
 2.	careplans.csv
 3.	conditions.csv